-Submitting watchOS Apps to the App Store
+Submit your watchOS apps to the App Store

-Get your product page ready.
+Update your product page and submit

-App Name and Description
+App name and description

+The phrase “Apple Watch” cannot be included in your app name, but can be included in the description.
 Apple Watch should always be written in English, even when it appears within text of another language.
-Always write Apple Watch as two words with an uppercase A and an uppercase W. For more information, see the Marketing Resources and Identity Guidelines
+Always write Apple Watch as two words with an uppercase “A” and an uppercase “W.” For more information, view the Marketing Resources and Identity Guidelines.

 Keywords are limited to 100 characters, and are shared between your iPhone app and watchOS app.
 Maximize the number of words that fit in this character limit by avoiding terms such as watch and app.
-Do not use the phrase Apple Watch.
+Don't use the phrase Apple Watch.
 For more information on writing effective keywords, read the App Store Product page.

 Before uploading your icon in App Store Connect, get more details on designing icons for Apple Watch from the Human Interface Guidelines.